ReeceKC1/Database_Journalism_Project/backend/README.txt

 install requirements.txt (must be in dir with requirements.txt)
     pip install -r requirements.txt

+Notes:
     DO NOT COMMIT VIRTUAL ENVIRONMENTS
+    DO NOT COMMIT __pycache__